deepchecks/deepchecks/docs/source/user-guide/vision/supported_tasks_and_formats.rst

 Supported Tasks and Formats
 ===========================

-In order to accurately analyze the images, labels and predictions provided in the :doc:`VisionData object </user-guide/vision/vision_data_class>`, they must be provided in deepchecks accepted format.
+In order to analyze the images, labels and predictions provided in the :doc:`VisionData object </user-guide/vision/vision_data_class>`, they must be provided in deepchecks accepted format.
 In this section we will describe the supported formats for each supported task type.